Ministry of Information and Culture (Kuwait): Ministry missions and objectives

-In 2021, the Kuwaiti Ministry of Information and Culture launched a five-year strategy.
-As part of its attempt to develop the official media in the country and enable it to play an influential role in society through the various tools it possesses.
+In 2021, the Kuwaiti Ministry of Information and Culture launched a five-year strategy, to develop the official media in the country and enable it to play an influential role in society through the various tools it possesses.
 The strategy was prepared under the directives of the political leadership in Kuwait, with the aim of developing the government media apparatus in Kuwait to exercise its role to complete the development process.
 Minister of Information and Culture and Minister of State for Youth Affairs, Abdul Rahman Al-Mutairi, affirmed the ministry's determination to develop the government media apparatus to enable it to exercise its role in achieving sustainable development, and to become a primary source of knowledge.
 The strategy, according to Al-Mutairi, is based on the development of human resources in the ministry by supporting cadres, competencies and media talents, in addition to developing and renewing balanced Kuwaiti media discourse and content in line with the social and cultural context of the community, as well as strengthening the infrastructure of the ministry by providing more high technologies and modern devices to keep pace with global developments in this field.

 The strategy supports the production of drama, theatrical and cinematic arts, in addition to the establishment of a media production city, and the establishment of national councils and bodies specialized in media.